Admissions to our Professional Training programmes

 Dates -– the Irish College of TCM College calendar

-- The professional Acupuncture TCM training programme (the Licentiate Course) begins in October each year and applications are now being accepted for the next academic year's intake.
+- The professional Acupuncture TCM training programme (the Licentiate Course) begins in early October each year and applications are now being accepted for the next course.

 - The Post Graduate Certificate course in Medical Qigong was first run in September/October 2006.
 Normally a new course is started every 18-24 months.
-Two Certificate courses are currently in progress and the next new intake will not be until mid-2018.
+Two Certificate courses are currently in progress and the next new intake will not be until mid-2019.

-- The next Post Graduate Diploma course in Chinese Herbal Medicine will commence in January 2018.
-The course is now full.
+- A Post Graduate Diploma course in Chinese Herbal Medicine commenced in January 2018.
+A further course will not begin until approximately 2020.

 - The Master and Doctoral Degrees are run jointly with GUCM who have a semester-based academic year.
 The courses normally commence in the Autumn Semester and applications must be received, at the very latest, by May of that year.
 However, applications have already closed for 2018.